tldr-pages/tldr/pages/common/ftp.md

 `mdelete {{*.txt}}`

-- Rename a file on the remove server:
+- Rename a file on the remote server:

 `rename {{original_filename}} {{new_filename}}`